samvera-labs/ramp/src/components/IIIFPlayer/IIIFPlayer.md

 ** __Either `manifestUrl` or `manifest` is REQUIRED.
 If both props are given then `manifest` takes *precedence* over `manifestUrl`__

 - `customErrorMessage`: accepts a messagge to display to the user in the unlikely event of the component crashing, this has a default error message and it is _not required_.
 The message can include HTML markup.
+This prop has default value for a generic message and it is _not required_ to initialize the component.
+- `emptyManifestMessage`: accepts a message text to display to the user when the given Manifest has no canvases in it yet.
+An example situation: a playlist manifest without any items added to it yet.
+This prop has default value for a generic message and it is _not required_ to initialize the component.
 - `startCanvasId`: accepts a valid Canvas ID that exists within the given Manifest, this can specify the Canvas to show in Ramp on initialization.
 This can be mapped to the [`start` property](https://iiif.io/api/presentation/3.0/#start) in a IIIF Manifest.
 - `startCanvasTime`: accepts a valid number for a time in seconds to start playback  in the Canvas shown in Ramp on initialization.